-Watermaster and the IEUA began implementing the scope of work in July 2017 and have been working collaboratively with Regional Board staff to review interim work products and address new technical questions that have arisen.
-In December 2021, Watermaster and the IEUA completed and submitted the documentation of the technical work, Total Dissolved Solids and Nitrate Concentrations Projections for the Chino Basin, to the Regional Board.
+Watermaster and the IEUA began implementing the scope of work in July 2017 and worked collaboratively with Regional Board staff to review interim work products.
+In December 2021, Watermaster and the IEUA completed and submitted the documentation of the technical work, Total Dissolved Solids and Nitrate Concentrations Projections for the Chino Basin, to the Regional Board Watermaster and the IEUA presented the technical work and received approval from the Regional Board staff in July 2022 to proceed with the work to amend the Basin Plan.